Our new Online 5 Week Yin Block starts on the 5th of January. We meet every Tuesday 8pm - 9pm on Zoom.

 Winter is the season of nourishing and enriching your Yin energy and subduing the Yang: more mindfulness, self care, warming foods, reading, meditation, self discovery and self love.

-Over the next 5 weeks we will work on nourishing your chi (energy) and restoring vitality through a series of gentle mindful postures focusing on moving the energy more into the kidney and urinary bladder meridians (but also not neglecting the rest of the meridians) and introducing more mindfulness into the sessions.
+We will continue working on the Kidney & Urinary Bladder meridians as well as on other aspects.
+Over the next 5 weeks we will work on nourishing your chi (energy) and restoring vitality through a series of gentle mindful postures focusing on moving the energy more inwards and introducing more mindfulness into the sessions.

 Your investment is £25 for 5 sessions (you will get the recordings sent to you after each practice)